jhucsf/spring2020/index.md

 ## News

+* **Apr 6** — [Assignment 4](assign/assign04.html) has been updated to indicate the required form for an error message.
+The autograder will be updated soon to check this requirement.
 * **Mar 29** — Corrected the starter code for [Assignment 4](assign/assign04.html) to include the example `swapbg` image plugin.
 Also, the due date has been moved to **Monday, April 13th**.
 * **Mar 27** — A corrected version of the starter code for [Assignment 4](assign/assign04.html) has been posted.
 * **Mar 26** — [Assignment 4](assign/assign04.html) has been posted, and is due Wednesday, April 8th by 11pm.